Micromoog: Background

+Features and architecture

-The monophonic Micromoog was designed by Moog Engineer Jim Scott in consultation with Tom Rhea, with electronic refinement input from David Luce, Robert Moog, as a scaled-down, cheaper alternative ($650–$800 market price) to the Minimoog.
-It was designed to tap into a market of musicians who wanted an introduction to synthesis, but who could not afford the $1,500 Minimoog.
-However, while the basic architecture was a simple VCO/VCF/VCA, inexpensive enhancements made it a more creative synth.
-Its single voltage-controlled oscillator has variable waveshape, which can also be modulated and a sub-octave can be added one or two octaves below.
-Its −24 dB per octave low-pass filter has its own envelope generator and can be frequency-modulated by the VCO.
+While the basic synthesizer architecture of the Micromoog was a simple VCO/VCF/VCA, inexpensive enhancements provide different creative options than the Minimoog.
+Its single voltage-controlled oscillator's waveshape is variable from sawtooth to pulse, which can also be modulated.
+Additionally, a sub-octave can be added one or two octaves below.
+Its −24dB per octave low-pass filter has its own envelope generator and can be frequency-modulated by the VCO.
 The voltage-controlled amplifier has its own envelope generator.
 A noise generator, sample and hold, low-frequency oscillator, and modulation routing complete the voicing.
 Moog chose to use two A(S)R envelope generators (with switchable sustain) instead of the single ADSR more commonly found on budget synths.
 Other switches like VCA bypass, VCF tone mode and release on/off allow quick changes to be made live.

 It has a 32-note keyboard with a built-in ribbon controller instead of the more common pitch-bend wheel, although a retrofit pitch-bend wheel was available.

 The Micromoog also features the Moog Open System control inputs, a pre-MIDI control system, which enables the unit to control or be controlled by other Moog synthesizers, even suggesting using it with Moog modules and sequencer.
-Unusually, the CV inputs were designed to operate at 0.95 V per octave – the idea being that the 1 V/octave outputs of synths could get loaded down, but could still be used into the Micromoog.
-In practice, this is hard to achieve and cannot exceed 0.98 V per octave without modifications.
+Unusually, the CV inputs were designed to operate at 0.95V per octave – the idea being that the 1V/octave outputs of synths could get loaded down, but could still be used into the Micromoog.
+In practice, this is hard to achieve and cannot exceed 0.98V per octave without modifications.
 Triggering is Moog standard S-triggering on Cinch Jones connectors.
 Modulation in/out is on a stereo 3/16" jack – a difficult connector to find.
 An "access pwr" socket is provided for connection of Moog accessories such as the drum controller, sample and hold, and ribbon controller.